 Big reveals are soooo 2005.
 We work in constant communication with our clients in an agile workflow.
 Our small teams make for quick decisions, keeping the process iterative, fluid and effective.

-We also like to call this ‘in the digital age you’re never really done’ part.
+We also like to call this ‘in the digital age, you’re never really done’ part.
 And it’s true.
 Having a great digital product, is like having a really nice new car.
 It needs upkeep.
 It needs to be maintained to keep it working properly and safely.
-Every once in awhile it needs a textual update to keep Google interested, etc.
+Every once in awhile it needs a textual update to keep Google interested, browser updates create bugs, etc.

 We provide two different kinds of aftercare services: